junaruga/ruby-annocheck-test/README.md

 ```
 $ annocheck binaries/20220617-commit-78425d7e74/build_with_minimal_flags/ruby
 annocheck: Version 10.73.
-Hardened: ruby: FAIL: run-path test because the DT_RPATH/DT_RUNPATH dynamic tag contains a path that does not start with /usr
 Hardened: ruby: MAYB: test: notes because not all of the .text section is covered by notes
 Hardened: ruby: FAIL: pie test because not built with '-Wl,-pie'
 Hardened: Rerun annocheck with --verbose to see more information on the tests.